alibaba/hooks/packages/use-request/index.en-US.md

 By setting `options.loadMore = true`, useRequest will run in loadMore mode, which will have the following characteristics:

 - useRequest will automatically manage the list data, `result.data.list` is a merged list.
-The first parameter of service is `result.data | undefined`
+The first parameter of service is `result.data | undefined`.
 - The data structure returned by the service must contain `{list: Item []}`, if it is not satisfied, it can be converted once by `options.formatResult`.
 - useRequest will return `result.loadingMore` and `result.loadMore` additionally.
 - By setting `options.ref`， `options.isNoMore`, loadMore is automatically triggered when scrolling to the bottom.